County Council and Executive

 Two years ago, the County declared racism as a public health crisis.
 One striking example of health disparity is the prevalence of childhood lead poisoning.

-Here's five things Cuyahoga County can do right now to address childhood lead poisoning, without hiring a consultant.
+Here are five things Cuyahoga County can do right now to address childhood lead poisoning, without hiring a consultant.

 1. Require that moms and children enrolled in the County Women's Infants and Children (WIC) program are tested for lead exposure.
 Medicaid will pay the costs of the tests for moms and babies.